n6hpa/skywavedesign_application/README.txt

 Since I haven't heard anything yet I took the opportunity this morning to restructure the code.
 Ideally I'd further restructure TestIt.cpp.
 The code to transform txt to html should be split off into a separate file and made general purpose (a passed in file name etc.) But I hesitate to add too much complexty to a test.
 If the test becomes more complex than the thing under test it sort of defeats the purpose of the test.

+20141116 edit:
+I reworked the gui.
+Now there's a text edit box which contains the html.
+This is also written to log.html.
+The filename is hardcoded but should be set by the command line or other user input.

 Don Jindra
 323-463-4843
 donjindra@hotmail.com